lhcb/starterkit-lessons/second-analysis-steps/simulation-gencuts.md

 Generation().SignalPlain.CutTool = ""
 ```
 which must be included after `27163003.py` is sourced (e.g. in `Gauss-Job.py`).
 You can convince yourself that this alters the observed
 distributions and leads to a generator level cut efficiency of 100%.
-A large sample can be found on EOS: HEEERRREEEE
+A large sample can be found on EOS: `root://eosuser.cern.ch//eos/user/l/lhcbsk/sim-lesson/GaussNoGenCut-27163003-10000ev.xgen`
+Have a look at the pseudorapidity distribution of the head particle.
+This illustrates another default behavior of the generation of signal decays in Gauss: The generated events' z-axis if inverted if the selected signal particle's momentum along that axis is negative.

 ## Modifying the cut tool